jidongbsu/cs452-system-call/README.md

 If you have a directory called “foo”, which contains 1 subdirectory (“bar”) and 2 files (”abc”, and “defgh”).
 Then on your disk, there will be a data block storing the names of the subdirectory and files, but not storing the content of the subdirectory or files – the subdirectory and the files have their own data blocks.

-The data block owned by this directory "foo" would therefore look like this:
+The data block owned by this directory "foo" could therefore look like this (this is just an example):

 ```c
 5, d_off0, d_reclen0, “.”